memezsxz/memezsxz/README.md

 * 🧶 Attempting to learn crochet
 * 💻 Building small apps whenever I get an idea and have a free weekend

-I particularly enjoy making things that are either **useful or fun** — preferably both.
+I particularly enjoy making things that are either useful or fun - preferably both.

 The main problem is occasionally having the motivation to build something and absolutely no idea what to build.